Environmental Initiative Grant Program

 - Limits of geography:

-- Only programs in Colorado, Hawaii, Minnesota, Wyoming, and limited counties in Texas may apply.
+- Only programs in Colorado, Hawaii, Minnesota, Wyoming, and limited counties in New York and Texas may apply.

-- Eligible counties in Texas are located in the Rio Grande River Valley (Cameron, Hidalgo, Starr, and Willacy counties), Deep East Texas (Angelina, Houston, Jasper, Nacogdoches, Newton, Polk, Sabine, San Augustine, San Jacinto, Shelby, Trinity, and Tyler counties), and the Brazos Valley (Brazos, Burleson, Grimes, Leon, Madison, Robertson, and Washington counties).
+- Eligible counties in New York include: Delaware, Greene, Otsego, Schoharie, Sullivan, and Ulster.
+Eligible counties in Texas are located in the Rio Grande River Valley (Cameron, Hidalgo, Starr, and Willacy counties), Deep East Texas (Angelina, Houston, Jasper, Nacogdoches, Newton, Polk, Sabine, San Augustine, San Jacinto, Shelby, Trinity, and Tyler counties), and the Brazos Valley (Brazos, Burleson, Grimes, Leon, Madison, Robertson, and Washington counties).

 - The Musser Fund will not consider the following specific program or project types: